schuhva/Music-Generation/doc/releases/3.01/Base_01.rst

 Tune T
 ------

-The intervals of the meteo-date are set in scale and played
+The intervals of the meteorological data are scaled and played

 .. code:: python3